Model

 Shortest Path

-, the shortest path problem is built as a linear program and formulated as a minimum cost flow problem.
+The problem is formulated as a minimum cost flow linear program.

 - class pyepo.model.grb.shortestPathModel(grid)

-This class is optimization model for shortest path problem
+This class is an optimization model for the shortest path problem

 - _model